Anyone who questions

 a member, requested that the Humane Society of the United States (HSUS) look

 into Thyme and Sage.
-This spring, when the HSUS took a hidden camera to the
+That spring, when the HSUS took a hidden camera to the

 so-called rescue, they recorded very solid information about what was actually